Footprint in Rock Art

 Footprint – Heavenly Gates in Negev Desert Rock Art, Israel

 John C Didier (2009) hypothesize that the imaginary heavenly gate is constructed from the stars around the North Pole.
-This includes the prominent stars and constellations around the North Star, such as Ursa Major, Ursa Minor, and Draco, which appear in many Sumerian cylinder seals, as shown in Fig2.
-The two Ursa Minor stars define the top and the two Ursa Major stars define the gate bottom.
-The imaginary lines connecting the four stars, in these constellations, create a rectangle that forms the gate.
-This rectangular area surrounds Thuban, a star in the Draco constellation tail, the previous North Pole star and earth pivot about 4000 years ago, considered by the ancients as the location of Paradise.
-This gate mounted on the heavenly bull back, as illustrated in Fig.1, made from the outline of the Ursa Major constellation.
+It includes the constellations around the North Star, Ursa Major, Ursa Minor, and Draco, as shown in Fig2.
+The two Ursa Minor stars define the top of the gate and the two Ursa Major stars define the bottom of the gate.
+The imaginary lines connecting these four stars form a rectangle gate that encloses Thuban, a star in the tail of the constellation Draco.
+About 4000 years ago, Thuban was the North Pole star and the earth’s pivot.
+In this image, the bull carries the gate, reminiscent of the constellation Ursa Major, which the ancients considered to be the gate to paradise.

 2. The Gates in Sumerian Cylinder Seals

-The Epic of Gilgamesh 1500 BC contains the gate textual and pictorial testimony as described in Innana and the Celestial bull myth.
-On the right side of Fig.2, the cylinder seal shows a scene taken from the myth.
-It shows Innana stepping out from the heavenly gate that is carried by the heavenly bull.
-She is heading straight from the gate, naked, and runs into the floating boat that sails the celestial ocean that separates heaven from earth.
-Note the adherence to the set/rise gate wings sizes in this cylinder seal.
+The Epic of Gilgamesh 1500 BC contains the gate textual and pictorial testimony as described in the myth of Innana and the Celestial bull.
+Fig.3 illustrates Innana exiting naked from the heavenly gate carried by the heavenly bull.
+She steps straight into the boat that sails the celestial ocean that separates heaven from earth.
+This cylinder seal also conforms to the scheme of gate and wing sizes.

-3. The Footprint in Negev Desert Rock Art
+3. The Footprint, Stars gate in Negev Desert Rock Art

-Fig.5 illustrates a Rock Art example of four gates, the rightmost engraving.
-The upper pair is the sun sunrise and sunset gates; the sun appears between them seen as a full circle.
-The lower pair is the moon rising and setting gates that appear between them.
-The gate size ratio, of rising/setting, is maintained, however, the moon gates are of equal size since their brightness doesn’t change.
+Fig.6 illustrates a Rock Art example of four gates, the rightmost engraving.
+The upper pair shows the sunrise and sunset gates; the sun appears between them seen as a full circle.
+The lower pair shows the moon rising and setting gates that appear between them.
+The sun’s gate size ratio, of rising/setting, is maintained, however, the moon gates are of equal size since their brightness doesn’t change.

 4. The Heavenly Gate celestial abstraction

-Fig.8 illustrates various gate engravings from the Negev Desert.
 The Sumerian cylinder seals and Negev Desert Rock Art similarity are compelling evidence for the Heavenly Gates abstraction.
-This includes details as gates sizes, wings sizes, and even a reminiscence of the Draco constellation seen as the wavy line within the gate.
+Many details attest to their origins, the size of the gates, wings, and even the wavy line associated with the Draco constellation.

 More deciphering, in a new book Rock Art in Israel, is available online.